Winter 2023 Final Exam

 Fill in the blanks: Given the above information, we can conclude that lunch_props has (a) value(s) equal to "low", (b) value(s) equal to "medium", and (c) value(s) equal to "high".
 (Note: You should write one positive integer in each box such that the numbers add up to 8.)

-What goes in blank (a)?
+What goes in the blanks?

 Answer: 3, 1, 4